syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

 The Syncfusion [HTML to PDF converter](https://www.syncfusion.com/document-processing/pdf-framework/net/html-to-pdf) is a .NET library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
 It is reliable and accurate.
 The result preserves all graphics, images, text, fonts, and the layout of the original HTML document or webpage.
 Using this library, you can convert an HTML to PDF using C# with the Blink rendering engine in Azure App Service on Linux, Azure app service using the Linux [docker](https://www.docker.com/why-docker) container and Azure Function Application Linux.

+N> The Blink rendering engine does not have support for converting HTML to PDF files in Azure App Service on Windows.

 ## Azure App Service Linux

 **Steps to convert HTML to PDF in Azure App service on Linux**